orchidbit/blog/README.md

 exit;
 ```

-Setup your database credentials in the .env file ⚙️<br>
+Setup your database credentials in the .env file<br>
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1